glasskube/gitops-template/README.md

 If you initially chose to use a public repository, or if you need to change the repo credentials (e.g. because the token expired), you can still do so by adding or updating this secret [manually via ArgoCD](https://argo-cd.readthedocs.io/en/stable/user-guide/private-repositories/).

 ## Upcoming Features

-### Improved Renovate Integration

-As described above, the renovate integration currently is regex-based, and it does not consider dependencies yet.
-However, we don't see these shortcomings as a blocker and recommend to try out the renovate integration in the Glasskube/Argo Gitops setup.

 ### Improved Dependency Resolution